 Is there a statutory time for fast track?

+No

-No. Who is responsible for issuing building approvals?
+Who is responsible for issuing building approvals?

 Building Certifiers have authority under Queensland legislation to assess applications and issue a Building Approval.
 While a few Councils still employ Building Certifiers and offer an approval service most Building Certifiers operate independently of Council.

 Is there a statutory timeframe for building approvals?

-Yes.
-Building approvals follow the statutory timeframes of 'code assessment' development applications.
-Where additional information is requested or the applications must be referred to Council there are regulatory provisions that allow additional time to issue a building approvalThe private certifier is required to notify and provide the local council with a copy of the approval documents (and fees to maintain these records) within 5 business days of approval.
+No. However, the private certifier is required to notify and provide the local council with a copy of the approval documents (and fees to maintain these records) within 5 business days of approval.
 The approval documents can be issued to the applicant only after this.